 Is the ketogenic diet healthy?
 First, I want you to understand what the keto diet is.
-It is basically a very low carbohydrate, fat based diet.
-Usually about five percent (5%) of your calories coming from carbs, twenty percent (20%) from protein, and seventy-five percent (75%) from fat.
+It is basically a very low carbohydrate, fat-based diet.
+Usually, about five percent (5%) of your calories come from carbs, twenty percent (20%) from protein, and seventy-five percent (75%) from fat.
 The idea is that you are going to get your energy from fats.

 It takes a lot of energy for your cells to actually use fat as an energy source.
-And, because it it takes so much more energy and so much more cellular resources, fat energy is very wasteful.
+And, because it takes so much more energy and so much more cellular resources, fat energy is very wasteful.
 You get more toxins from it.
 And that causes you to go into something called ketoacidosis.
 You can measure it by checking ketones in your urine.
 Using a urine dipstick.
 That is how you measure whether or not you are burning fat.

 Beware of the Keto Flu

 The problem is, it can be a little bit toxic.
 So there are side effects to the ketogenic diet.
 The number one issue with the ketogenic diet is what is called the keto flu.
 You feel fatigued, weak, you have muscle aches.
 That’s because of the toxins and the electrolyte imbalances that happen when you are burning fat.
 It can be caused by dehydration as well, as a lot of water weight is lost right away.

 Vitamin and Mineral Deficiencies